Ayios Dhometios: Stadiums

 Ayios Dhometios has two main stadiums in which the municipality's teams compete.
 The football stadium is located next to the 1st elementary and seats 1000 fans.
 It's a gravel pitch and is not in very good condition.

 The basketball arena or municipal stadium is located in the westernmost part of the town, near the 3rd elementary school.
 It seats 1500 fans, but the record is 4000 fans during the 1990 basketball finals, where ENAD won the championship.
 It recently went through a facelift with the addition of a modern wooden parquet floor.
 It is home court for ENAD basketball, Mavrommatis handball and EAS indoor football teams.

 The Cyprus Sports Authority has decided to build a new indoor arena in Ayios Dhometios, at the site where the municipal stadium is located.
 The demolition of the municipal stadium was scheduled in mid-2009 but has been postponed.

 Olympic torch relay

 The 2004 Athens Olympics chose Cyprus as one of the torch destinations during its worldwide tour.
 As a matter of fact, Cyprus was the last stop before the torch returned to Greece and the only country that the torch remained in for more than one day.
 On July 8, 2004, the torch came to Ayios Dhometios, and a total of 5 runners, carried it through the town.

-Betting in Ayios Dhometios

-Horseracing was revived in Cyprus, Ayios Dhometios from the end of the 19th century.
-However, the tradition of the sport in this country, as evidenced by archaeological findings existing in the Cyprus Museum, is lost in the depth of the Hellenistic period, where we come across horseracing descriptions by Homer and other ancient authors.
-Horseracing in those days was actually a "sport of kings" who participated in them.
-When Kings of ancient Salamis of Cyprus died, their horses were buried with them.
-Horse racing was for the first time entered in the Olympic Games in the 7th century BC.

-Ayios Dhometios is dubbed by many as Cyprus betting capital.
-The presence of the island's horse race track in the municipality brings hefty revenue to the town but also attracts thousands of horse enthusiasts and gamblers during the races.
-Due to the presence of the race track, tens of betting parlours exist around the town.